vpavlenko/rawl/README.md

 - other world language are absent: hemitonic pentatonics, gamelan, maqamat. all tunings are 12-edo

 Another hypothesis is that [Chinese](https://vpavlenko.github.io/chiptheory/search/style/chinese) developers largely used Chinese traditional pentatonic-based tonic-ambiguos language with guzheng imitations, disregarding the game content.
 (Or did they describe it in their own language, which I as a Westerner don't understand?)

+What if every bootleg country has some unique musical language?